District Attorney General

 The First District DA's office supplements its funding with grants.
 "We apply for every grant, whether it's a state or federal grant," Clark says.
 He cites a caseload study from six years ago that determined the district was understaffed by six attorneys at its current caseload.
 Since then, the caseload has grown and the staffing has remained the same.

-Some of the grants that help supplement the DA's budget are for drug enforcement, DUI enforcement (from a state Highway Safety grant), and victim advocacy and support.
+Some of the grants that help supplement the DA's budget are for drug enforcement, DUI enforcement (from a state Highway Safety grant), victim advocacy and support, and domestic violence grant.

-Clark's office includes 10 attorneys who work cases in Washington County, three in Carter County and one each in Johnson and Unicoi counties.
-Additionally, there are two attorneys assigned solely to child support enforcement, and they are supported by 14 child support caseworkers.
+Clark's office includes 11 attorneys who work cases in Washington County, four in Carter County and one each in Johnson and Unicoi counties.
+Additionally, there are two attorneys assigned solely to child support enforcement, and they are supported by 19 child support caseworkers.
 Clark says that team helped bring in nearly $10 million in child support payments last year in the First District.

 Clark says an increase in methamphetamine use, and the criminal activity associated with it, is one of the biggest challenges his office faces.
 The office is reaching out to law enforcement, schools and the community at large to try and battle the problem through a united approach.